jonpang/kubernetes-the-hard-way-windows/docs/01-prerequisites.md

 [Estimated cost](https://cloud.google.com/products/calculator#id=873932bc-0840-4176-b0fa-a8cfd4ca61ae) to run this tutorial: $0.23 per hour ($5.50 per day).

 > The compute resources required for this tutorial exceed the Google Cloud Platform free tier.
+> Shutting down the computes overnight or completing the entire tutorial in 1 sitting can reduce cost

 ## Google Cloud Platform SDK

 ### Install the Google Cloud SDK

-Follow the Google Cloud SDK [documentation](https://cloud.google.com/sdk/) to install and configure the `gcloud` command line utility.
+Follow the Google Cloud SDK [documentation](https://cloud.google.com/sdk/) to install and configure the `gcloud` command line utility. https://cloud.google.com/sdk/docs/quickstart Quickstart Link for download package and steps.

 Verify the Google Cloud SDK version is 301.0.0 or higher: